zilishen/documentation/content/nms/acm/how-to/services/publish-gRPC-proxy.md

 Backends specify where your API should send queries, such as to your backend server.

-You can add, edit, or delete Backends.
+You can add, edit, or delete backends.

 You can also set [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) resolvers and [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) on the backend.